 There will always be things which we don’t fully understand.
 We see only a small portion of the tapestry of our lives, our families’ lives, and the events playing out around us.
 And even what we do see, we don’t see clearly.
 So when we go through a test or a trial or we read about some tragedy, we must filter it all through the goodness of God, the sovereignty of God, and the absolute holiness of God.

-We hear of a child being molested, for instance, and we think “Why would God allow such a horrible thing?”
+When we hear of a child being molested, for instance, we think “Why would God allow such a horrible thing?”
 But what if, as a result, that child got saved, and then she married a Christian man, and his life was impacted by her testimony, causing him to draw closer to God.
 Then when they had children, they raised them in a godly home and, as a result, their children were saved and many of the next generation and the next.
 Maybe a whole line of people was ultimately impacted by that horrible act, changing the eternal destiny of many.
 From an eternal perspective, would it be worth it?

 In the meantime Job’s godly children (assuming they were) went straight to heaven, and Job, though he suffered greatly for a number of months, has been in heaven for several thousand years rejoicing, worshipping and fellowshipping with all of his children.
 I wonder how much thought he gives to those few months, except perhaps to reflect on how it deepened his relationship with God!